The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Theoretical Limits and Analytical Evaluation

 \subsection{The Universal Scan Penalty}

 The second limitation concerns \textbf{Disjunctive Negation} ($Q = A \lor \neg B$).
 This structure is common in logical implications ($A \Rightarrow B$).

-\begin{compactitem} \item \textbf{Iterator Approach:} Standard engines cannot iterate over $\neg B$ sparsely.
+\begin{itemize} \item \textbf{Iterator Approach:} Standard engines cannot iterate over $\neg B$ sparsely.
 To evaluate $A \lor \neg B$, they must perform a linear scan of the universe $U$ (or use a \texttt{MatchAllDocs} iterator) to find documents in $U \setminus B$.
 The complexity is $\Omega(|U|)$, where $|U|$ is the collection size. \item \textbf{\texttt{ComputePN}:} As defined in our algebra, this case returns $\langle B \setminus A, \texttt{NEG} \rangle$.
-The cost is $O(|A| + |B|)$, which is strictly output-sensitive. \end{compactitem}
+The cost is $O(|A| + |B|)$, which is strictly sparsity-aware. \end{itemize}